0x4248/Linux_FS_Generator/README.md

 # Linux FS Generator

-Generate a Linux file system for containerized applications or testing.
+Generate a simple Linux file system structure for testing and generating small linux file systems.

+> [!note]
+> This tool only creates the folder structure and does not create any binary files or other data.

 ## Usage